Mableton, Georgia: Geography

 Mableton is located at (33.818333, -84.576111).
 The Chattahoochee River acts as the southeast border, separating Cobb County from west Fulton County — where the historic African-American neighborhood of Collier Heights and the former site of the Bankhead Courts housing project are nearby.
 Two suburban cities directly border Mableton: Austell in the west and Smyrna in the north.
 Lithia Springs, an unincorporated community, is directly southwest.

 Mableton is approximately 15 miles west-northwest from the city of Atlanta, and approximately 20 miles from Hartsfield-Jackson Atlanta International Airport.

 Demographics

 Mableton appeared as an unincorporated place in the 1960 U.S. census.
 It was not listed in the 1970 U.S. census.
 It was listed as a census designated place in the 1980 United States census.
+Note: The 2020 U.S. Census population data is for Mableton's boundaries as a Census Designated Place (CDP) prior to its 2022 incorporation.
+The larger 37 square mile city limits are used in the U.S. Census' 2025 estimates, therefore explaining the large jump in population.